amateur80lvl/lxcex/README.md

 Only legacy boot mode is supported for amd64 for now.

 The script contains parameters at the beginning, revise them carefully before running.
+You can write modified parameters to `makecex.conf` instead of making changes to the script.

 ### by hands